The stamp duty on credit cards is charged annually in respect of the previous year.

-Generally, financial institutions collect the €30 duty from credit card accounts on 1 April each year.
+Generally, financial institutions collect the €30 duty from credit card accounts on the 1st of April each year.

-I you are wondering how to reduce yout bank charges – take a look at our comparison of current account charges in Ireland
+If you are wondering how to reduce your bank charges – take a look at our comparison of current account charges in Ireland

-Also, to avoid thestamp duty on credit cards, you might be interested in the Bunq Travel Card.
+Also, to avoid the stamp duty on credit cards, you might be interested in the Bunq Easytravel Card.
 It is a prepaid card but retailers/hotels etc. payment machines class it as a credit card.
-The card is not liable to stamp duty and you can’t spend more than your balance.
+The bunq easytravel card is not liable to stamp duty and you can’t spend more than your balance.
 More about Bunq here.

 Changing Credit Cards

-If you are changing to a different credit card , you don’t have to pay the stamp duty again for that year.
+If you are changing to a different credit card if you close the old credit card you don’t have to pay the stamp duty again for that year.
 When you close one account your card issuer should issue a letter of closure stating that you have paid your stamp duty for the year.
-When you give this letter to your new card issuer, they should not charge you stamp duty again for that year.
+When you give this letter to your new card issuer, they should ensure that you are not charged stamp duty again for that year.

-If you close your credit card account mid-year – you will still be liable for the full €30 stamp duty.
+If you close a credit card account mid-year and don’t open another one – you will still be liable for the full €30 stamp duty.